 Target 6.5: Data from 2017 and 2020 show that only 32 out of 153 countries that share transboundary rivers, lakes, and aquifers have 90% or more of those waters covered by operational arrangements.

-Over the past 300 years, wetland ecosystems have experienced an 85% loss in extent despite the very high value goods and services they provide.
-Additionally, the extent of surface water bodies, including lakes, rivers, and reservoirs, is rapidly changing across the entire planet, with one in five river basins experiencing high - above natural - fluctuations in surface water during the last 5 years.
-Population growth, changes to land cover and land use, and climate change are key drivers of these changes to freshwater ecosystems.
+Over the past 300 years, wetland ecosystems have experienced an 85 per cent loss in extent despite the very high value goods and services that they provide.
+Additionally, the extent of surface water bodies, including lakes, rivers, and reservoirs, is rapidly changing across the entire planet, with one in five river basins experiencing high - above natural - fluctuations in surface water during the last five years.
+Population growth, changes to land cover and land use and climate change are key drivers of these changes to freshwater ecosystems.

 Target 6.a: ODA disbursements to the water sector decreased between 2015 and 2021 from $9.1 billion to $7.8 billion, a decrease of 15%.
 Total ODA commitments to the water sector have also reduced by 13% from $10.8 billion in 2015 to $9.4 billion in 2021.
 Commitments peaked at $13 billion in 2017 and have decreased every year since.